-Monitoring of sulphur dioxide was also carried out by the Pathhead automatic monitoring station during 2012.
-A significant reduction in $SO_2$ levels was observed in 2011 and 2012 due to a reduction in burning coal.
+Monitoring of sulphur dioxide was also carried out by the Pathhead automatic monitoring station until the end of the 2012 monitoring period.
+A significant reduction in SO_2 levels was observed during 2011 and 2012 due to a reduction in burning coal.
 As the results are well below the air quality objective values monitoring of sulphur dioxide ceased at the end of the 2012 LAQM period.